Garden of Delete: Critical reception

-Garden of Delete received generally positive reviews from critics.
+Garden of Delete received generally positive reviews from critics, generally describing it as a radical stylistic change from his previous releases.
 AllMusic's Heather Phares called the album "some of Lopatin's most intellectually engaging music as well as some of his funniest, darkest, and most cathartic".
-Writing for Pitchfork, Philip Sherburne described the album as "absolutely gripping — strange, moving, hilarious, sometimes pushing the limits of good taste" adding that "this time out, [Lopatin] ventures even deeper into the uncanny valley separating "real" sounds from mimetic ones".
+Writing for Pitchfork, Philip Sherburne described the album as "absolutely gripping—strange, moving, hilarious, sometimes pushing the limits of good taste" adding that "this time out, [Lopatin] ventures even deeper into the uncanny valley separating "real" sounds from mimetic ones".
 In a positive review, the UK magazine The Skinny described Garden of Delete in contrast to Oneohtrix Point Never's previous work as a "seemingly aggressive record; muscular in tone, schizophrenic in delivery, all the while possessing a maniacal grin on its face", calling it "Oneohtrix’s anti-ambient record".
 Kyle Carney of Exclaim! wrote that the record manages to sound accessible despite its complexities, calling it "a sound collage like no other".
 Under the Radar called it "a complex beast of shade and mood, and [...]
 Lopatin's best work yet".

-Writing for Consequence, Sasha Geffen called the album "OPN's most emotional work to date and also his most ridiculous".
-He wrote, "Its tragedy is bound up with its humor; its sublimity comes from the places where it feels the most broken."
+Writing for Consequence, Sasha Geffen called the album "OPN's most emotional work to date and also his most ridiculous", writing that "[i]ts tragedy is bound up with its humor; its sublimity comes from the places where it feels the most broken."
 Uncut wrote that the album "ultimately dissolves into a beautifully arranged and slightly sickly morass of curdled pop tropes, out of which spurt a bodacious riff or glossy rave arpeggio" and thought that "oddly no-one does this better".
 John Garratt of PopMatters described the record as "another adventure watching your own sense of subjectivity drown in a pool of confusion".
-For The Line of Best Fit, Jennifer Johnson twrote, "GOD isn't about sensory pleasure.
+For The Line of Best Fit, Jennifer Johnson wrote, "GOD isn't about sensory pleasure.
 It's about sensory gluttony, auditory overload, and revelling in the difficulty of its pacing."
 She concluded, "It isn't so much an album as a junk shop: that proverbial collection of oddities whose perceived value reflects more about the patron than it does the owner who placed them there."
 In a mixed review, The Guardian's Paul McInnes wrote, "Lopatin is never quite able to stand still and enjoy some of the sounds he creates.
 This remains a project for only a very particular kind of pop picker."
 In another mixed review, Joseph Burnett in Dusted magazine wrote that "at its best, you can get lost inside Garden of Delete's rabbit hole of different directions and unexpected asides, but at other times it's easy to feel shut-out, as if you're looking in at someone's intellectual ADHD, but he's steadfastly refusing to meet your gaze."